grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 This limit is used to protect the system’s stability from potential abuse or mistakes, when running a query fetching a huge amount of data.
 To configure the limit on a global basis, use the `-querier.max-fetched-chunk-bytes-per-query` option.
-To configure the limit on a per-tenant basis, set `max_fetched_chunk_bytes_per_query` in the runtime configuration.
+To configure the limit on a per-tenant basis, set the `max_fetched_chunk_bytes_per_query` per-tenant override in the runtime configuration.

 How to **fix** it:

 - Consider reducing the time range and/or cardinality of the query.
 To reduce the cardinality of the query, you can add more label matchers to the query, restricting the set of matching series.
 - Consider increasing the global limit by using the `-querier.max-fetched-chunk-bytes-per-query` option.
-- Consider increasing the limit on a per-tenant basis by using the `max_fetched_chunk_bytes_per_query` in the runtime configuration.
+- Consider increasing the limit on a per-tenant basis by using the `max_fetched_chunk_bytes_per_query` per-tenant override in the runtime configuration.

 ### err-mimir-max-query-length